-The Stormwater Management Rules allow the site designer to select which requirement to follow.
+The Stormwater Management rules allow the site designer to select which requirement to follow.
 The Rules also state that compliance with either of the above alternative requirements must be demonstrated through hydrologic and hydraulic analysis.
 Regardless of which alternative requirement is selected, such an analysis will generally begin with a computation of the existing (or pre-developed) hydrologic conditions at the proposed development site.
-In the case of Requirement 1, these conditions will focus on the annual amount of groundwater recharge that occurs at the site under pre-developed conditions while, for Requirement 2, the focus will instead be on the pre-developed volume of 2-Year site runoff.
+In the case of Requirement 1, these conditions will focus on the annual amount of groundwater recharge that occurs at the site under pre-developed conditions while, for Requirement 2, the focus will instead be on the pre-developed volume of projected 2-year site runoff.

 These computations will then be followed by similar ones for the proposed (or post-developed) conditions at the site.
-A comparison of the results of either of these pre- and post-development computations will then yield the annual volume of groundwater that must be recharged (Requirement 1) or 2-Year storm runoff volume that must be infiltrated (Requirement 2) through one or more structural recharge or infiltration BMPs.
-Ideally, the planning and design of the proposed site will have incorporated nonstructural measures to such an extent that the need for structural facilities is reduced to a practical minimum.
+A comparison of the results of either of these pre- and post-development computations will then yield the annual volume of groundwater that must be recharged (Requirement 1) or the projected 2-year storm runoff volume that must be infiltrated (Requirement 2) through one or more recharge or infiltration best management practices (BMPs).

-Finally, once the analysis of pre- and post-development conditions has established the need for structural recharge (Requirement 1) or infiltration (Requirement 2) BMPs, the hydrologic and hydraulic analysis would next focus on the actual design of such facilities.
+Finally, once the analysis of pre- and post-development conditions has established the need for recharge (Requirement 1) or infiltration (Requirement 2) BMPs, the hydrologic and hydraulic analysis would next focus on the actual design of such facilities.
 This process would include answering such questions such as:

-- Should the required recharge or infiltration be achieved at a single facility or several located throughout the development site? - Should the facilities be located above or below ground? - Which portions of the development site should be utilized to generate runoff to the facilities? - What facility dimensions are required? - Where should the facilities be located on the site relative to buildings, septic systems, property lines, and other sensitive areas?
+- Should the required recharge or infiltration be achieved at a single BMP or several located throughout the development site? - Should the BMPs be located above or below ground? - Which portions of the development site will contribute stormwater runoff to the BMPs? - What are the BMP dimensions required to capture stormwater runoff? - Where should the BMPs be located on the site relative to buildings, septic systems, property lines and other sensitive areas?

 This chapter presents the groundwater recharge information necessary to perform the hydrologic and hydraulic analysis required for Requirement 1 (maintaining pre-developed annual recharge volumes).
-Information necessary for the analysis required for Requirement 2 (infiltrating the increased 2-Year runoff volume) is presented in Chapter 5: Computing Stormwater Runoff Rates and Volumes.
-Design information regarding structural recharge and infiltration BMPs can be found in this chapter and Chapter 9: Structural Stormwater Management Measures.
+Information necessary for the analysis required for Requirement 2 (infiltrating the increase in projected two-year runoff volume) is presented in Chapter 5: Stormwater Management Quantity and Quality Standards and Computations.
+Design information regarding recharge and infiltration BMPs can be found in this chapter and Chapter 9: Green Infrastructure BMPs.